lawndoc/Respotter/README.md

 ## The Responder Honeypot

-This application detects active instances of [Responder](https://github.com/lgandx/Responder) by taking advantage of the fact that Responder will respond to any DNS query.
+This application detects active instances of [Responder](https://github.com/lgandx/Responder) by taking advantage of the fact that __Responder will respond to any DNS query__.
 Respotter uses LLMNR, mDNS, and NBNS protols to search for a bogus hostname that does not exist (default: Loremipsumdolorsitamet).
 If any of the requests get a response back, then it means that Responder is likely running on your network.

 Output when Responder is found: